I cultivate the music of the soul:

 The harmony and order of its parts,

-The form and cadence of its finest goal,
+The form and cadence of its highest goal,

 Philosophy's essential tasks are three: